Gary/Chicago Airport station

 Gary/Chicago Airport station (also known as Clark Road) is a South Shore Line train station located in the Brunswick neighborhood of Gary, Indiana.
 It is located on Clark Road about 1.1 miles southeast of the Gary/Chicago International Airport terminal.
-The station has a single side platform on the north side of the two-track line.
+The station has a single side platform on the north side of the two-track line, with an asphalt pedestrian crossing for the southern track.
 It is a flag stop.